Stainland Road, Stainland, Halifax, HX4 9HU

 We are each unique and beautiful, but together we are a masterpiece...

-Our class teacher is Mrs Whitwam; she is supported by Miss Robinson.
-Mrs Hoyle and Mrs Doyne are both Support Assistants in the class.
+Our class teacher is Miss McGowan; she is supported by Miss Robinson.
+Mrs Hoyle and Mrs Doyne will also both be Support Assistants in the class during Autumn term.

-Our topic this half term is 'Splendid Skies', which is a science topic based around the weather.
-We will be spending some time outdoors at various points, for example to go on a walk around the village, so please ensure your child has a nice warm coat!
+Our topic this half term is 'Local Detectives', which is a history and geography topic based around the local area.
+We will be spending some time outdoors at various points, for example to go on a walk around the village, so please ensure your child has a good coat in case of rain!

 My door is always open for any queries or questions, so please feel free to come and see me or grab me in the playground after school.
 There will also be a 'Meet The Teacher' evening shortly so I look forward to meeting a lot of you then!

 Year 1 Homework

 Please look on our homework page for this half terms homework for English, Maths and Topic.
 Below you will find additional information relating to the curriculum we teach in Year 1.

 How To Help Your Child With English At Home

 Below you will find details of the different areas of learning your child will cover in English this year.
 If you can work on any of these at home it would be very much appreciated.

 Phonics is the relationship between printed letters and the sounds they make.
 Children will first learn the most common letter sounds, and then look at more difficult patterns such as recognising that ‘ow’ sounds different in ‘cow’ and ‘snow’, or that both ‘ai’ and ‘ay’ make the same sound in different words.

 The Spoken Language objectives are set out for the whole of primary school, and teachers will cover them every year as children’s spoken language skills develop.
 In Year 1, some focuses are: